ilifu/ilifu_user_docs/docs/tech_docs/running_jobs.md

 Slurm is a general purpose job scheduling system which is highly versatile.
 There are numerous resources available online as to how to submit batch jobs and how to control the execution, concurrency, and dependencies of jobs.
 This page provides instructions for connecting to the batch scheduler and a simple example to submit and run a Slurm batch job.

 The Slurm batch system can be accessed via `ssh` with private key to `slurm.ilifu.ac.za`.
 Note that this node should only be used to submit and manage batch jobs and not for running code or software directly.
 The login node does not have significant resources and will likely crash under heavy usage.
-From this node you can submit jobs to the Slurm queue, jobs will then be scheduled to run when resources become available.
+From this node you can submit jobs to the Slurm queue, which will then be scheduled to run when resources become available.

 To do so, we must create a job submit script.
 In this example, we will assume that the user is executing their analysis or data processing code using python.
 We also assume that your code is contained in a set of python script called `casa_job_N.py`, where N represents the job number.
 If you were working directly on your laptop, you could run this script by running `python -c casa_job_N.py`.
 However, since our script will be run on a compute node, we need to use a singularity container to encapsulate our system environment and requisite software.
 To execute our python script on the Ilifu cluster using a singularity container, we prepend `singularity exec` to this command: